Link Search Menu Expand Document

 Wireless Group Configuration

-Aruba Central uses a two-level hierarchy for configuration tasks.
-A device’s final configuration is the result of common configuration applied at the group level, along with individual configuration applied at a device level.
+HPE Aruba Networking Central uses a two-level hierarchy for configuration tasks.
+A device’s final configuration is the result of common configuration applied at the group level, along with individual configuration applied at the device level.
 Parameters added at the device level override the configuration assigned at the group level.
-Aruba recommends performing the bulk of the configuration at the group level and using device-level configurations only when specific overrides are needed.
+Best practice is to perform the bulk of the configuration at the group level and use device-level configurations only when specific overrides are needed.

 Table of contents

-Step 5 In the upper right of the Access Points page, select Config, then click Show Advanced.
+Step 4 In the upper right corner of the Access Points page, click Config.

 Step 6 On the Access Points page, select the System tab.

-Step 7 On the System tab, assign the following settings, then click Save Settings.
+Step 7 Expand the General section on the System tab, assign the following settings, then click Save Settings.

 • Set Country code for group: US - United States